Colorado coroner accused of sending wife on death inquiries

 He’s the second elected official in Brown’s district to be indicted this summer.

 Eagle County Sheriff James van Beek was charged with official misconduct in August over expenditures from a reserve fund.
-Van Beek said Brown had misinterpreted the rules.
+Van Beek said Brown had misinterpreted the rules for spending the money.